kanisterio/kanister/design/phase-level-progress-tracking.md

 The goal of this proposal is to

 - Have progress tracking per phase
-- Improve action progress tracking mechanism by removing hard coded weights
+- Improve action progress tracking mechanism by removing hard-coded weights

 ## High Level Design